 Gallstone Disease Treatment: Extracorporeal Shock Wave Lithotripsy

-Extracorporeal shock wave lithotripsy, or ESWL, is a nonsurgical alternative to manage gallstones.
-You can receive this treatment as long as your gallbladder is functioning normally.
+Extracorporeal shock wave lithotripsy (ESWL) is a nonsurgical alternative to manage gallstones.
+You can receive this treatment as long as your gallbladder is functioning normally and your stones are small.

-For ESWL, you do not need anesthesia and the procedure may be performed as an outpatient.
+You do not need anesthesia for ESWL, and the procedure may be performed as an outpatient.
 This method uses high-energy sound waves to produce shock waves.
 The shock waves are strong enough to fracture and disintegrate the gallstones.

-Patients who cannot undergo surgery are good candidates for ESWL.
+Patients who cannot undergo surgery may be good candidates for ESWL.

 See illustration: Gallstone lithotripsy